-For each spatial object (building, group of spaces, space, outdoor space), it is possible to formulate requirements on the detail page.
-The detail page features a number of tables where you can fill in/select different kinds of requirements.
+For each spatial object (building, group of spaces, space, outdoor space, connection, …), it is possible to formulate requirements on the detail view.
+The detail view features a number of tables where you can fill in/select different kinds of requirements.

 Below we will go through each of the tables.